 Summary

-Australia does not operate a contributory social security system as such.
-Rather, payments have to be made to approved Superannuation and Retirement Savings accounts, and a Medicare levy is imposed on those with income above a low threshold.
+Australia does not operate a traditional contributory social security system.
+Rather, payments have to be made to approved individual Superannuation and Retirement Savings accounts, and a Medicare levy is imposed on those with income above a low threshold.
 Other benefits are payable to Australian citizens and permanent residents (after various periods of qualification) out of general taxation.

 Details